anner-paldor/HydroGeoSphere_processing/README.md

 # HydroGeoSphere_processing
-This repository includes codes for pre and post processing of Aquanty's hydrogeosphere simulations (a numerical integrated hydrologic model)
+This repository includes codes for pre- and post-processing of Aquanty's hydrogeosphere simulations (a numerical integrated hydrologic model)